 Working in a lab, the forensic toxicologist performs tests on samples collected by crime scene investigators.
 They use highly sophisticated instruments, chemical reagents and precise methodologies to determine the presence or absence of specific substances in the sample.

 The work requires patience and the ability to follow specific steps to achieve reliable results.
 The forensic toxicologist must document every step of the process, and take care to follow rules regarding chain of custody for physical evidence.

-The field of forensic toxicology has grown to include drug testing for employers and traffic enforcement officials, testing of animal samples for wildlife criminal investigators, testing for “date rape” drugs and performance-enhancing substances.
-Forensic toxicologists also work on cases involving environmental contamination, to determine the impact of chemical spills on nearby populations.
+The field of toxicology has grown to include drug testing for employers and traffic enforcement officials, testing of animal samples for wildlife criminal investigators, testing for “date rape” drugs and performance-enhancing substances.
+Toxicologists also work on cases involving environmental contamination, to determine the impact of chemical spills on nearby populations.